 Email notifications are the other way you can handle notifications through GitHub.
 If you have this turned on you will get emails for each notification.
-We saw examples of this in Comments sent as email notifications and Email notification of a new Pull Request..
+We saw examples of this in Figure 6-13 and Figure 6-34.
 The emails will also be threaded properly, which is nice if you're using a threading email client.